 This illustration shows a typical series battery connection.
 This arrangement, positive (+) to negative (-), doubles the voltage.

 NOTE: Always reference the relevant OEM literature for jump starting procedures.
-Failure to follow correct procedures can result in damage to the ECM and other electrical equipment.
+Failure to follow correct procedures can result in damage to the engine control module and other electrical equipment.

 Cold Weather Starting General Information